 The following are several ways you can improve your odds of getting your own credit card and building your credit history.

 However, you won't have a credit score until you have at least one active account on your credit report for six months.
-Some credit card issuers realize that people have trouble getting a credit card for the first time and they've made credit cards specifically for people with no credit.
+Some credit card issuers realize that people have trouble getting a credit card for the first time, and they've made credit cards specifically for people with no credit.

 You must have sufficient income to repay your credit card balance, especially if you’re under age 21.
-The income you put on your credit card application must be your own – you can’t use the income of your parents, spouse, or other household members to qualify for a credit card unless you have reasonable access to that money.
+The income you put on your credit card application must be your own: you can’t use the income of your parents, spouse, or other household members to qualify for a credit card unless you have reasonable access to that money.

+A few major credit card issuers have online pre-qualification tool that allows you to see if there's a credit card available for your credit profile.
+These pre-qualifications won’t hurt your credit score.
 If you eventually follow through with a credit card application, that hard inquiry will show up on your credit report and has the potential to lower your credit score.

-If you’re denied, you’ll get a letter in the mail that tells you the specific reason why.
+If your credit card application denied, you’ll get a letter in the mail that tells you the specific reason why.
 Use this information in the letter to decide what you want to do next.

 Get a Student Credit Card

 If you’re a student, you may qualify for a student credit card.
 These cards are designed for college students who may not have enough income or credit history.
 To qualify, you may have to provide proof that you're enrolled in a qualified college or university.

 There are several great student credit cards that you can choose from.
 Narrow down your options by comparing student credit cards based on the fees, interest rate, and other perks.

 Some credit card issuers allow you to use use scholarships, grants, or work study as income to qualify for a credit card.